cjmax34/cs180-project/README.md

 * MENDOZA, Janelle M.
 * MURILLO, Joana Marie V.

+The Jupyter Notebook used for the project is also uploaded to Google Colab.
+It can be accessed [here](https://colab.research.google.com/drive/1boaPfTTVZl6T0i7grbWomCk70fBylFAQ).

 ## How to run the web app
 1. Clone the repository.
 ```